-Cortizo Sliding Doors Review: COR-Vision Performance & Pricing
+Cortizo Sliding Doors Review: Cor Vision & UK Pricing

-Cortizo has quietly become one of the most respected aluminium systems brands in the UK market.
-While Schuco dominates the premium conversation, Cortizo offers comparable performance at a more accessible price point — and nowhere is this more apparent than with their COR-Vision sliding door system.
+Cortizo is now one of the most widely specified aluminium systems brands in the UK residential market.
+While Schuco dominates the premium conversation, Cortizo offers comparable performance at a more accessible price point.
+Nowhere is this clearer than with their Cor Vision sliding door system.
 This review covers everything you need to know before specifying Cortizo sliding doors for your project.

 Who is Cortizo?

-Cortizo is a Spanish aluminium systems company founded in 1972, headquartered in A Coruña, Galicia.
+Cortizo is a Spanish aluminium systems company headquartered in Padrón, Galicia.
 They are one of the largest aluminium extruders in Europe, operating their own smelting, extrusion, powder coating, and anodising facilities.
-This vertical integration gives them quality control that few competitors can match — the aluminium in your Cortizo door starts as raw material in a Cortizo foundry and is finished in a Cortizo coating plant.
+This vertical integration gives them quality control that few competitors can match.
+The aluminium in your Cortizo door starts as raw material in a Cortizo foundry and is finished in a Cortizo coating plant.

 In the UK, Cortizo has gained significant market share over the past decade, particularly in the residential sliding door and bifold door sectors.
 Their appeal is straightforward: European engineering and testing to the same standards as Schuco, but at price points typically 20-30% lower.

-COR-Vision (Standard) - **Sightlines:** 20mm at the meeting point (where two panels overlap) - **Maximum panel size:** Up to 3m wide x 2.8m high - **Maximum weight per panel:** 400kg - **Track options:** 2-rail, 3-rail, or 4-rail configurations - **Opening types:** Slide, lift-and-slide, tilt-and-slide
+Cor Vision Sliding (Standard) - **Sightlines:** 34mm at the meeting point (where two panels overlap) - **Maximum panel size:** Up to 3m wide x 2.8m high - **Maximum weight per panel:** 400kg - **Track options:** 2-rail, 3-rail, or 4-rail configurations - **Opening types:** Slide, lift-and-slide, tilt-and-slide

-COR-Vision Plus - **Enhanced thermal break** for improved U-values - **Sightlines:** 35mm at the meeting point (slightly wider for better insulation) - **Maximum panel size:** Up to 3.3m wide x 3m high - **Maximum weight per panel:** 500kg
+Cor Vision Plus Sliding - **Enhanced thermal break** for improved U-values - **Sightlines:** 20mm at the meeting point, the narrower premium option in the range - **Maximum panel size:** Up to 3.3m wide x 3m high - **Maximum weight per panel:** 500kg

 Thermal Performance

-Thermal performance is where Cortizo COR-Vision competes directly with systems costing significantly more.
-The key metric is the U-value — the rate of heat transfer through the door, measured in W/m²K.
+Thermal performance is where Cortizo Cor Vision Sliding competes directly with systems costing significantly more.
+The key metric is the U-value, the rate of heat transfer through the door, measured in W/m²K.
 Lower is better.

-The COR-Vision Plus achieves U-values from 1.3 W/m²K with double glazing, which matches the Schuco ASS 77 PD — widely regarded as the benchmark for premium sliding doors.
-With triple glazing, the COR-Vision Plus drops to 0.9 W/m²K, comfortably exceeding current Building Regulations and meeting the anticipated Future Homes Standard requirements.
+The Cor Vision Plus Sliding achieves U-values from 1.3 W/m²K with double glazing, which matches the Schuco ASS 77 PD Panorama, widely regarded as the benchmark for premium sliding doors.
+With triple glazing, the Cor Vision Plus Sliding drops to 0.9 W/m²K, comfortably exceeding current Building Regulations and meeting the anticipated Future Homes Standard requirements.

 This performance is achieved through Cortizo's polyamide thermal break technology.
 The aluminium frame is split into two sections (interior and exterior) connected by reinforced polyamide strips that prevent thermal bridging.
 The result is an aluminium door that insulates almost as well as a timber frame, without the maintenance requirements.